soulchild/logos-api/README.md

-# Node.js API for accessing the SVGPorn logo collection
+# Logos API

-This is a very simple Node.js application providing a JSON API for searching and retrieving logos from the [SVGPorn](http://svgporn.com/) logo collection.
+> Simple Node.js application providing a RESTful API for searching and retrieving
+> logos from various user-contributed sources (currently [SVGPorn](http://svgporn.com/)
+> is the only source implemented).

 ## Live demo